drbonness/Premiere_Relinker/README.md

 # file_relinker.py

-This file takes a 2-Column csv file as input.
+This file takes a 2-Column CSV file as input.
 It searches through an input file (xml,txt,etc...) and replaces Text from Column 1 with Text from Column 2.

-If using input files where:
+When using the reccomended input, it will relink all of the media in a Premiere Pro project file, replacing original file names with new file names.

+Reccomended Input:
     - XML file
     - Converted Premiere Pro Project File
     - CSV file